ramtinJ95/Mywiki/Principles of Building AI Agents 2nd edition.md

   * Downside is having to build and maintain the tools and the agent needs to know how to use them effectively.
 Creating a bundle of tools and prompt and exposing as a MCP or a Skill could be the way to go.

+* Multi agent systems
+  * Agent Suprivisor is a specilised agent that coordinate and manage other agents
+  * Workflows approach
+    * **Control workflow**: An agent that engages with you on the architectural and planning level first.
+Asking questions and helping you break down the feature or whatever into small tasks / steps
+    * **Task workflows**: Each task should be small and human readable once implemented, so no 1000 line code edit diffs.
+Then the execution should be reviewed based on task description and review standard of the repo, and only once it passes the review should the actual final diff be shown to the human for final review and verification.
+* Evals with a focus on textual evals:
+  * Accuracy and reliability:
+    * **Hallucination**.
+Do responses contain fact or claims not present in the provided context?
+This is especially important for RAG applications
+    * **Fatihfulness**.
+Do responses accurately represent provided context?
+    * **Content similarity**.
+Do responses maintain consistent information across different phrasings?
+    * **Completeness**.
+Do responses include all necessary information form the input or context?
+    * **Answer relevancy**.
+How well do responses address the original query?
+  * Understanding context, how well does the agent use provided context etc:
+    * **Context position**.
+Where does the context appear in respones?
+(Usully the corect position for context is at the top)
+    * **Context precision**.
+Are context chunks grouped logically?
+Does the response maintain the original meaning?
+    * **Context relevancy**.
+Does the response use the most appropiate pieces if context?
+    * **Contextual recall**.
+Does the response completlty recall context provided?
+  * Output, how well does the model deliver final answer in line with requirements around format, clarity, style and alignment:
+    * **Tone consistency**.
+Do responses maintain the correct level of formality, technical complexity, emotional tone and styel?
+    * **Prompt Alignment**.
+Do responses follow explicit instructions like length restrictions, required elements, and specific formatting requirements?
+    * **Summarization Quality**.
+Do responses condense information accurately?
+    Consider for example information retentaion, factual accuracy and conciseness.
+    * **Keyword coverage**.
+Does a response include techinical terms and terminology use?